What deploying to 20% of banks and credit unions means to us

 We know that our engineers have meticulously poured over every use case and corner case to ensure that our product meets or exceeds network security compliance standards.
 But that internal understanding is not the same as passing the sniff test of one of the most security aware industries in the world.

-While security is also important to our customers in healthcare, telecom, technology and others, the adoption by banks and credit unions is particularly special and showcases the importance of Zero Trust networking, validates our software-defined approach, and highlights all of our team’s hard work.
+While security is also important to our customers in healthcare, telecom, technology and others, the adoption by banks or credit unions is particularly special and showcases the importance of Zero Trust networking, validates our software-defined approach, and highlights all of our team’s hard work.

 Thank you to our banking customers for the trust you have placed in us connecting your most important applications, data, and devices.